yhlleo/EfficientMoE/README.md

 ## 2. 📖 Introduction

 We release the MoE Transformer that can be applied to both latent and pixel-space diffusion frameworks, employing DeepSeek-style expert modules, alternative intermediate widths, varying expert counts, and enhanced attention positional encodings.
-The models are already relased to Huggingface.
-The source codes are coming soon!<br>
+The models are already relased to Huggingface. <br>

 ## 3. Preparation